As End Nears To Mueller Era, D.C. Lawyers Fear Lasting Politicization Of Justice

 Their comments followed only hours after an attorney for former Trump campaign chairman Paul Manafort erroneously said that two judges handling his cases had found there was "no collusion" between the Trump campaign and Russia.

-What the judges said was because Manafort's cases hadn't involved allegations about collusion, they couldn't opine about it one way or another.
+What the judges said was that because Manafort's cases hadn't involved allegations about collusion, they couldn't opine about it one way or another.

 The remarks, however, triggered an immediate and public reaction: In a chaotic scene outside the federal courthouse Wednesday, lawyer Kevin Downing was shouted down by protesters, who said he was lying.